PinkiePieExplosion/PinkiePieExplosion/README.md

 <img width="150" height="20" alt="a17" src="https://github.com/user-attachments/assets/88489a30-984d-4eb7-ab5d-15736b718d06" /> <img width="150" alt="c15" src="https://github.com/user-attachments/assets/6a25ece7-1667-464f-b579-70dca42df35a" /> ![555674442-70a29c25-512c-42e0-a3f1-0e14302646ff](https://github.com/user-attachments/assets/31da74dc-3e36-4a22-ba90-1888c8a5d556)

-Hi my name is Pinkie Pie!
+Hi, my name is Pinkie Pie!

 I am 14 to 15+!
 (B-day June 27)

 I am Panromantic, Omnicurious, Abrosexual, Nonbinary (They/Them/He - NO SHE/HER), & Disabled Pride!!

 I love Tomadachi Life: Living the Dream, RDR2, Rick & Morty, Smiling Friends, PokeMon, TWD, MHA, & probs more!
-I specifically like Negan, Rick, Daryl and Lizzie from TWD!
+I specifically like Negan, Rick, Daryl, and Lizzie from TWD!
 I like all the main characters in Smiling Friends (Pim, Charlie, Glep & Alan!) except Boss- he is a little too creepy for me

-My hyperfixation atm is TWD - specifically Negan (my favorite character in TWD atm & sadly could not find any blinkies for him...,) Rick, Daryl and Lizzie!
-I hv not watched a ton & hv mostly seen them through tiktok edits!
+My hyperfixation atm is TWD - specifically Negan (my favorite character in TWD atm & sadly could not find any blinkies for him...)
+Rick, Daryl, and Lizzie!
+I have not watched a ton & have mostly seen them through TikTok edits!

 <p align="center">
 BYI

-I have Social Anxiety (MOSTLY with people my age - a tiny bit with people younger than me irl and none really with adults/people older) It affects me a lot when it comes to irl but a tiny bit less online.
-I AM safe online PLEASE DON'T WORRY - I don't get EXTREMELY close to the adult friends I have unless they have earned my trust and the adult friends I do have online and irl I have either known them well enough to be comfortable around them or (they are my parents friends/my parents know them well - mostly applies for irl.)
-I can make friends with people younger than me or my age online but it isn't as easy for me.
+I have Social Anxiety (MOSTLY with people my age - a tiny bit with people younger than me irl, and none really with adults/people older).
+It affects me a lot in irl, but a tiny bit less online.
+I AM safe online.
+PLEASE DON'T WORRY - I don't get EXTREMELY close to the adult friends I have unless they have earned my trust, and the adult friends I do have online and irl, I have either known them well enough to be comfortable around them or (they are my parents' friends/my parents know them well - mostly applies for irl.)
+I can make friends with people younger than me or my age online, but it isn't as easy for me.

 - I have a couple friends around my age ([Teratophilia](https://github.com/Teratophilia) & [winterprisonn](https://github.com/winterprisonn))
-- But I also have friends older than me who have either just gained my trust or I look up to them! ([MothlightSys](https://github.com/MothlightSys), [brvteforce](https://github.com/brvteforce) (online mom!), & [NarratorFights](https://github.com/NarratorFights)) I would mention racerzx (Vynro) as a friend but Idk if we are friends & I don't want to push the label on him.
+- But I also have friends older than me who have either just gained my trust or I look up to them! ([MothlightSys](https://github.com/MothlightSys), [brvteforce](https://github.com/brvteforce) (online mom!), & [NarratorFights](https://github.com/NarratorFights)) I'd like to mention racerzx (Vynro) as a friend, but I'm not sure if we are friends & I don't want to push the label on him.

 I also have ADHD!
-I got diagnosed when I was a toddler and I can get very hyperactive, I also end up assuming stuff a lot - like if I get ignored I think I did something wrong or if I get scolded I end up feeling horrible.
-I am getting better at not feeling that way though.
+I got diagnosed when I was a toddler, and I can get very hyperactive.
+I also end up assuming stuff a lot - like if I get ignored, I think I did something wrong, or if I get scolded, I end up feeling horrible.
+I am getting better at not feeling that way, though.

-I am anti-harrassment but do not mention proships, darkships, ect. to me.
+I am anti-harassment, but do not mention proships, darkships, etc, to me.
+I am also pro-recovery!!

-MY PERSONAL DNI is rlly just proshippers, weird adults, & STILL ACTIVE blacklistee's!
+MY PERSONAL DNI is really just proshippers, weird adults, & STILL ACTIVE blacklistee's!

-If you are my friend or sitting w/ me, I might be afk but I will still be looking at PT, I will also probably observe the people around me to see how they act.
+If you are my friend or sitting w/ me, I might be afk, but I will still be looking at PT.
+I will also probably observe the people around me to see how they act.
 I prefer to observe people from a distance b4 becoming their friend because I don't want to friend the wrong people or people who won't work well w/ me!
-Don't be creeped out by this pleaseee it's an instinct I have had since I was young, it helps me get to know a person b4 we really interact.
+Don't be creeped out by this, pleaseee it's an instinct I have had since I was young; it helps me get to know a person b4 we really interact.

 <p align="center">
 End of BYI